 Externally, Zoe looked fine but Bianca knew that with such a high fall, she could have internal injuries.
 Being late on a Friday night, Bianca rushed Zoe to Knowles Central 24 Hour Animal Clinic of Miami, where they swiftly stabilized her, identified her injuries and managed her pain.
 Multiple radiographs revealed that Zoe was in far worse condition than she appeared.
 The frazzled cat had three fractured ribs, pulmonary contusions and multiple luxations.

 “The fall happened on Friday night and by Monday there were more unidentified injuries that complicated her treatment plans,” said Bianca.
 “She was in a very fragile state and the veterinarians were not sure if she could handle surgery at the time.
 I decided I did not want to put her in anymore pain, so we would wait it out and see how she does.”

-Zoe is now doing incredibly well after her near death fall.
-She is still being treated for injuries sustained from her life-threatening accident and her condition continues to improve each day.
-Bianca is appreciative of all the incredible care Zoe received from the amazing veterinary staff and for Dr. Dee and Dr. Budge who performed Zoe’s surgeries.
+Zoe is now doing incredibly well after her near-death fall.
+She is still being treated for injuries sustained from the life-threatening accident, but her condition continues to improve each day.
+Bianca is appreciative of all the incredible care Zoe received from the amazing veterinary staff and for Dr. Dee and Dr. Budge, who performed Zoe’s surgeries.
 Being from Italy and not familiar with American veterinary practices, Bianca is very thankful that the staff took the time to explain everything to her.